-- AS - Students produce two written reports based on practice in a health, social care or early years setting that they have experienced.
+AS - Students produce two written reports based on practice in a health, social care or early years setting that they have experienced.
 Teachers mark the coursework, and CCEA moderate the results.
 These assessment tasks are worth 50% of the AS level.
 Students will also sit one external written examination where they answer three compulsory questions.
-This is worth 50% of the AS level. - A2 - Students produce two written reports.
+This is worth 50% of the AS level.

+A2 - Students produce two written reports.
 Teachers mark the coursework, and CCEA moderate the results.
 These assessment tasks are worth 30% of the A2 level.
-Students will also sit a 2 hour external written examination based on pre-release material released in February.
+Students will also sit a 2 hour external written examination.
 This is worth 30% of the A2 level.